 2. Extra Grip in Weather

 There are times when metal surfaces have to be handled in inclement weather.
-For a truck driver, that might mean moving a tool box from one location to another.
-It could mean the simple act of opening or closing a tool box door in a driving rain or while wearing gloves.
+For a truck driver, that might mean moving a toolbox from one location to another.
+It could mean the simple act of opening or closing a toolbox door in driving rain or while wearing gloves.
 That extra bit of grip helps either way.

 A diamond plated surface can make it easier to install toolboxes as well.
-Diamond plated truck tool boxes feature extra grip which makes it easier to hold a box in place while it is being secured to mounting brackets.
+Diamond plated truck tool boxes feature extra grip which makes it easier to hold a box in place while being secured to mounting brackets.

 3. It Just Looks Good

 We have to be honest and say that diamond plated aluminum is not just a utilitarian product.
 There are manufacturers who use it on truck tool boxes and running boards simply because it looks good.
 The raised texture adds a bit of style and character whereas smooth surface metals tend to fade away without being noticed.

 Truck drivers who compete with show vehicles put a lot of effort into metal surfaces.
 As you may have noticed, they are not shy about using diamond plated chrome and aluminum either.
 Of course, making diamond plated metal truly eye-catching requires keeping it clean and polished.
 Fortunately, doing so isn’t that hard.

 A truck driver only needs a quality cleaning solution, a piece of scrap carpet, and a little elbow grease to keep diamond plated metal looking its best.
 Cleaning only takes a few minutes if it is done regularly.
-Clean aluminum also protects itself through oxidation, by the way, so keeping aluminum tool boxes cleaned and polished adds to longer life.
+Clean aluminum also protects itself through oxidation, by the way, so keeping aluminum tool boxes cleaned and polished adds to a longer life.